Spaces of Creative Resistance: Social Change in East Asia Projects in East Asia

 March 10, 2025

-Other Japans: A Film Series – NCTA Online Seminar
+Other Japans: A Film Series – NCTA Online Series

 Location: Online program

-This online seminar centers on films that represent historically marginalized communities in Japan: LGBTQIA+ (Funeral Parade of Roses, 1969), Okinawans (Untama giru, 1989), Zainichi Koreans (Chong, 2000), and Japanese-Brazilians (Saudade, 2011).
-The instructor will provide historical background on each group and information on the production and reception of the film before segueing to a
+This online series centered on films that represented historically marginalized communities in Japan: LGBTQIA+ ( Funeral Parade of Roses, 1969), Okinawans ( Untama giru, 1989), Zainichi Koreans ( Chong, 2000), and Japanese-Brazilians ( Saudade, 2011).
+The instructor provided historical background on each group and shared information on the production and reception of each film

 Lu Xun: The Father of Modern Chinese Literature – NCTA Online Book Study